 - (1) Over the course of the quarter each student will be required to present two very short synopses of research articles.
-These will be limited to three minutes in length and will require students to convey only the very central themes of a research article.
-We will use these opportunities to expand the exposure to different analytical techniques. - (2) Each student will be assigned a group of two students to present a topic as a team.
-This will require literature research, self-learning, group participation, and presentation skills.
+These will be very limited in length and will require students to convey only the very central themes of a research article.
+We will use these opportunities to expand the exposure to different analytical techniques. - (2) Each student will also be assigned to present a topic in more depth.
+This will require literature research, self-learning, and presentation skills.